confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 ibmcloud_api_key = "<your API Key>"
 cluster_name = "<cluster name>"
 ssh_key_name = "<your SSH key name>"
+podvm_image_name = "<name of your pod VM image>"
 ```

+> **Hints:**
-> **Hint:** The `instance_profile_name` optional variable sets the CPU architecture, number of vCPUs and memory of each peer pod Virtual Server instance.
-E.g., the `bz8-2x8` instance profile uses the s390x CPU architecture, has 2 vCPUs and 8 GiB of memory
+> - The `instance_profile_name` optional variable sets the CPU architecture, number of vCPUs and memory of each peer pod Virtual Server instance.
+E.g., the `bz2-2x8` instance profile uses the s390x CPU architecture, has 2 vCPUs and 8 GiB of memory

-> **Hint:** If you created the cluster based on an s390x architecture VSI image you must set the `instance_profile_name` parameter to the name of an s390x-architecture instance profile.
+> - If you created the cluster based on an s390x architecture VSI image you must set the `instance_profile_name` parameter to the name of an s390x-architecture instance profile.
 E.g., if your cluster uses the **s390x** CPU architecture add the following line to the `terraform.tfvars` file
 >
->     instance_profile_name = "bz2-2x8"
+>     instance_profile_name = `"bz2-2x8"`
 >
-> "bz2-2x8" can be replced with the name of a different s390x-architecture instance profile
+> "bz2-2x8" can be replaced with the name of a different s390x-architecture instance profile

 > **Notes:**
 > - `ibmcloud_api_key` is your IBM Cloud API Key that you created at [https://cloud.ibm.com/iam/apikeys](https://cloud.ibm.com/iam/apikeys).
 > - `ssh_key_name` is a name of your SSH key registered in IBM Cloud.
 This must be the same SSH key that is installed on and used to access your control-plane and Kubernetes worker nodes.
 > - `cluster_name` is a name of a Kubernetes cluster.
 You must use the same value for this parameter as you used for the corresponding parameter when running the Terraform template in [ibmcloud/terraform/cluster](terraform/cluster) to create the cluster.
 > - `podvm_image_name` is the Custom Image for VPC that was built and uploaded by running the Terraform template in [ibmcloud/terraform/podvm-build](terraform/podvm-build).
-View [IBM Cloud Custom images for VPC](https://cloud.ibm.com/vpc-ext/compute/images) for your chosen region to view the name of the pod VM custom image that was built and uploaded.
+View [IBM Cloud Custom images for VPC](https://cloud.ibm.com/vpc-ext/compute/images) for your chosen region to view the name of the pod VM custom image that was built and uploaded, or run the command `ibmcloud is images --visibility=private`.
 > - `instance_profile_name` is a name of IBM Cloud virtual server instance profile.
 This instance profile name is used to create IBM Cloud Virtual Server instances for peer pods.
+The default value is `bx2-2x8`, which is a Virtual Server instance that uses the Intel CPU architecture, has 2 vCPUs and 8 GiB of memory.

 Execute the following commands on your `development machine` to start the cloud api adaptor on your worker instance: